gfxdisp/FovVideoVDP/README.md

   --ref REF             ref image or video
   --test TEST [TEST ...]
-                        list of test images/videos --gpu GPU             select which GPU to use (e.g. 0), default is CPU --heatmap hm_type     type of difference heatmap (None, threshold, supra-threshold).
+                        list of test images/videos --gpu GPU             select which GPU to use (e.g. 0 for the first GPU), default is CPU (no option specified) --foveated            pass this option to run the metric in foveated mode the default is non-foveated.
+The gaze point is fixed to the center of the frame.
+  --heatmap hm_type     type of difference heatmap (None, threshold,
+                        supra-threshold).
 The images/video with the heatmaps
                         will be saved in the subfolder "heat_maps" of the folder